 In Honduras and Guatemala, there are clusters of poverty that we don’t see in the United States.
 Extended families, some with more the 10 members, live in one-room houses put together with scrap tin, cardboard and wood.
 For many, there are dirt floors and no water wells.
 Plastic bags are arranged on branches to provide privacy for outside restrooms, and filthy water runs in muddy rivulets from home to home.
 Life is a matter of survival.

-But two times a week, thanks to the generosity of Faith Medical Missions’ donors, 700 children in Honduras and Guatemala area get a hot meal.
+Thanks to the generosity of Faith Medical Missions’ donors, twice a week 700 children in Honduras and Guatemala area get a hot meal.
 Every available seat is filled while volunteers from Inglesia Cristo Vive, a church in the area, give a Bible lesson before the meals.
 On Sunday, a bus picks up the children and brings them to a meal at the church.

 John Wilson, president of Faith Medical Missions, said the programs started after Faith Medical Missions took a medical team to the area.
 Working with local pastor, Ernesto Munoz, Faith Medical Missions provided plates, cups and cooking utensils for the programs beginning in 2004.
 Pastor Ernesto oversees the programs.